waywedo/mammoth.js/README.md

      set `options.includeDefaultStyleMap` to `false`.

   * `externalFileAccess`: Source documents may reference files outside of the source document.
-    To disable access to any such external files during the conversion process, set `options.externalFileAccess` to `false`.
+    Access to any such external files is disabled by default.
-    This is highly recommended when converting untrusted user input.
+    To enable access when converting trusted source documents, set `options.externalFileAccess` to `true`.

   * `convertImage`: by default, images are converted to `<img>` elements with the source included inline in the `src` attribute.
     Set this option to an [image converter](#image-converters) to override the default behaviour.